Leveraging Science and Engineering to Accelerate Innovation

-- Product Innovation & Improvement
+Product Innovation & Improvement

 Investigations & Troubleshooting

-- Quality Assurance & Quality Control
+Quality Assurance & Control

-- Consulting & Litigation Support
+Consulting & Litigation Support

-- Manufacturing/Supply Chain Support
+Manufacturing/Supply Chain Support

 EAG Laboratories: 1978-Present

 It was 1978, the dawn of the tech boom, when Dr. Charles Andrew “Drew” Evans arrived in Silicon Valley.
 An expert in Secondary Ion Mass Spectrometry (SIMS), Drew recognized the important role SIMS could play in the advancement of integrated circuit technology.
 He left his faculty position at University of Illinois, taking with him recent PhD student Vaughn Deline.
-He also convinced Rich Blattner, a financial partner, to join them in what was then a very bold move: to establish a commercial laboratory serving industry.
+He also convinced Rich Blattner, a financial partner, to join them in what was then a very bold move: to establish a commercial laboratory serving the tech industry.
 The trio opened shop in San Mateo as Charles Evans and Associates (CEA) with just one Cameca ims 3f SIMS instrument, and quickly became “the place to go” for the likes of Intel and its cohorts.

 Fast forward seven years to 1985.
 Steve Jobs unveiled the original Macintosh, Nintendo released its first gaming system and General Electric was about to purchase RCA Corporation.
 Drew rightly predicted that GE ownership would bring RCA’s demise, freeing up technical talent he needed to support CEA’s first geographic expansion.
 He began recruiting RCA researchers and former Cornell University classmates, Charles Magee and Bill Harrington, to join forces.
 In 1987, they, along with SIMS analyst, Ephraim Botnik, were convinced not only to leave their jobs but to invest significant personal savings to establish “Evans East” in Plainsboro, New Jersey.
 The legacy of Evans East endures today as EAG’s Princeton, New Jersey lab.